sandorex/config/roles/tweaks/README.md

-## tweaks role
+## Tweaks Role
-Contains tweaks about the system, distro-agnostic like udev rules, systemd settings
+Contains random tasks that could've been roles but would clutter the repo with files and directories with 3 lines of code